 To understand the distinction between the two statutes, it's helpful to know something about the payment process.
-In a nutshell, awards are ultimately paid by a disbursing official.
-31 U.S.C. § 3321(a).
-To process an award for payment, the disbursing official must receive a certified voucher from a certifying official.
-31 U.S.C. § 3325(a)(1).
-Fiscal Service's Judgment Fund Section is the certifying official for all payment vouchers that will result in a payment from the Judgment Fund.
-By certifying an award for payment from the Judgment Fund, the Judgment Fund Section is, among other things, confirming that there is no other source of funding for that award and that the payment is proper.
+In a nutshell, awards are ultimately paid by a disbursing official, 31 U.S.C. § 3321(a).
+To process an award for payment, the disbursing official must receive a certified voucher from a certifying official, 31 U.S.C. § 3325(a)(1).
+Fiscal Service's Judgment Fund Branch is the certifying official for all payment vouchers that will result in a payment from the Judgment Fund.
+By certifying an award for payment from the Judgment Fund, the Judgment Fund Branch is, among other things, confirming that there is no other source of funding for that award and that the payment is proper.

 - money judgment against, or a monetary settlement by, the United States.

 - An amount owed to the United States by a Judgment Plaintiff that has been reduced to judgment.

 - The part of Treasury's Bureau of the Fiscal Service (Fiscal Service) responsible for processing agency submissions requesting payments from the Judgment Fund.

 - The permanent, indefinite appropriation provided by Congress for the payment of certain awards.

 - Judgment Plaintiff

 - The person legally entitled to the payment of an award from the Judgment Fund.